 The embryologist will then bring the internal catheter loaded with embryos.
 The selected embryos are transferred into the uterus by a specially designed catheter under ultrasound guidance, which helps to transfer the embryos in the correct place in the uterus i.e. 1-1.5 cms below the fundus which in turn increases pregnancy rates by up to 5-10%.
 After the transfer, you will lie down in the operation theatre for 10-15 minutes after which you will get up and go walking to the washroom and then lie down in the recovery room.

 You may stay in our recovery room for a couple of hours (bring a book or your i-pad) and then head home.
 In the meantime, we will give you final instructions.

 If there are “extra” good quality embryos left over, you may be able to freeze them.
 This is called “embryo cryopreservation.”
 They can be used later or destroyed or donated.

-The principle disadvantage is that of a need for daily intramuscular injection.
+The principal disadvantage is that of a need for daily intramuscular injection.

-Allergic reactions also have been noted with use of intramuscular progesterone injections.
+Allergic reactions also have been noted with the use of intramuscular progesterone injections.